- Geochemical transect through a little known continental arc

-The student will work with Drs Leat, Smellie and Riley to assess the legacy sample archive to put together a subset of samples for the research.
-This will involve characterisation of the samples, and compilation of their geographic localities and available data.
-With the selected samples, the student will (1) date the samples using the technique best suited for the rock (either U/Pb or Ar-Ar dating) and (2) geochemically characterise the samples using whole rock XRF, ICP-MS, and radiogenic isotopes (Sr-Nd-Pb-Hf).
+The student will work with Drs Leat, Smellie and Riley to assess the legacy sample archive.
+This will involve sample characterisation and compilation of their current data.
+With selected samples, the student will: (1) date the samples using the technique best suited for the rock (either U/Pb or Ar-Ar dating); and (2) geochemically characterise the samples using whole rock XRF, ICP-MS, and radiogenic isotopes (Sr-Nd-Pb-Hf).
 The student will receive full training in these techniques and be taught how to run the samples for themselves, where possible.
 The data will be used to build up a geodynamic model of the development and demise of the arc which previously has not been possible due to the lack of age constraints.
-This will be the first study to examine the arc evolution, and the student will be expected to compare the arc development to other well-characterised arcs such as the Trans-Mexican volcanic belt.
-Although no fieldwork to Antarctica is required for the sample collection, fieldtrips will be arranged to other global arcs, to examine analogous rocks in situ.
+Constraints will then be used to build 3D numerical models to look at the links between plate dynamics and melt genesis.
+This will be the first study to examine the arc evolution, and the student will be expected to compare the arc development with other well-characterised arcs such as the Trans-Mexican volcanic belt and the Chilean arc.
+Although there is no fieldwork to Antarctica planned, fieldtrips will be arranged to other global arcs, for example to Chile, to examine analogous settings.

-The student will join a well established research group in geochemistry and petrogenesis.
+The student will join a well established research group in the University of Leicester in geochemistry and petrogenesis.

 Training and skills

-In addition to the geochemical techniques described above, and geochemical modelling, there will be opportunities to present within lab groups and seminars at Leicester and to national and international meetings (e.g. VMSG).
+In addition to the geochemical techniques and 3D modelling described above, there will be opportunities to present within lab groups and seminars at Leicester and to national and international meetings (e.g. VMSG).
 Training will be provided on science writing for international publications, and for research proposals.

 Partners and collaboration

-A strength of the project is that the student will benefit from working closely with experts who have worked in Antarctica for many years and been involved in the collection of many of the sample suits.
+A strength of the project is that the student will benefit from working closely with experts from the British Antarctic Survey who have worked in Antarctica for many years and been involved in the collection of the sample suites.
 Two of the scientists are expert geochemists and the other a highly experienced volcanologist.
 This project is made possible only by their involvement.

-Please contact Dr Tiffany Barry at the University of Leicester, on [email protected], for further details.
+Please contact us at: Dr Tiffany Barry – University of Leicester – [email protected]

 Bring together the available information for the Antarctic Peninsula arc.
-Examine the rock collections for the arc and together with staff from BAS bring together a representative range of rock types from across and along the arc.
+Examine the rock collections together with staff from BAS and assemble a representative range of rock types from across and along the arc.
 Assess what geochemical techniques will be best employed to characterise the rocks.
 Using the rock crushing, XRF and ICPMS facilities at Leicester, begin characterising the samples.
-Give a presentation within the School and attend a national/international conference.
+Develop specific questions for a cross section of rock types.
+Give a presentation within the School.

-Select a sub-set of samples for geochronology and prepare samples for either U/Pb or Ar/Ar dating.
+Having selected a sub-set of samples for geochronology, prepare samples for U/Pb and/or Ar/Ar dating.
 Using the chemical data, determine the petrogenesis of the rocks by undertaking chemical modelling.
-Select a subset of samples for radiogenic isotope study, and collect data.
+Focusing on detailed questions of source for the melts, select a subset of samples for a radiogenic isotope study.
 Give a presentation at a national meeting.

 Interpret the isotope, geochronological and wholerock data to draw together an evolutionary model of the development of the volcanic arc.
+Work this up as a 3D geodynamic model.
 Contrast this with the development of other continental arcs and assess the implications for regional dynamics.
-Develop a geodynamic model which can be visualised in a 4D model.
-Present your results at a major international meeting.
-Complete thesis writing.
+Give presentation at international meeting.
+Thesis writing.

 The project builds on legacy samples that have been collected over many years.
-No fieldwork is essential, though visits to analogous areas would be advantageous for the development of the student’s understanding.
+No fieldwork is essential, though fieldtrips to analogous areas will be planned throughout the project to facilitate greater understanding and comparisons with the development of the Antarctic arc.